ShakeefAhmedRakin/MobInsight-API-Project/README.md

 ## Overview

 The "MobInsight API Project" is designed to provide users with the ability to search for phone details using an external API.
-The project is built to enhance skills in working with APIs, handling dynamic content, and utilizing the Tailwind CSS framework for styling.
+The project is for learning how to work with APIs and handling dynamic content.

 ## Technologies Used